cguardia/ZODB-Documentation/book/introduction.rst

 Part of the motivation for writing this book is to clearly show the wider Python world that the ZODB is a totally independent Python package that can be a much better fit than relational databases for data persistence in many Python projects.
-The ZODB is sufficiently transaparent in use that you only need to follow a few very simple rules to get your application to store your objects.
+The ZODB is sufficiently transparent in use that you only need to follow a few very simple rules to get your application to store your objects.
 Everything else is just Python the way you always write it.